panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/v-model-lazy-ldi2x9?file=/src/App.vue)

-Open the demo and type a few characters into the input field.
-You'll see that the rendered plain text stays the same: `Unknown`.
+Open the demo and type a few characters into the input.
+The rendered text stays the same: `Unknown`.

-Now click somewhere outside of the input field to make it loose its focus.
-Then the rendered text changes to the value that you had introduced earlier.
+Now click somewhere outside of the input field to make it lose focus.
+Then the rendered text updates to the value that you introduced earlier.

+`v-model.lazy` can be useful when you don't need realtime reactivity.
+That's useful in big forms and could make user's typing experience more performant: lazy mode doesn't update the component state on every character introduced.

 ## 6. Conclusion

+That was a long post.
+From all the details you've read, remember just one.

 `v-model` binds form inputs to refs or reactive objects.